 For yours is the majesty, O Father, Son, and Holy Spirit; yours is the kingdom and the power and the glory, now and for ever.
 Amen.

-The Peace

-Celebrant The peace of the Lord be always with you.
-People And with thy spirit.
+The children who attended Catechesis of the Good Shepherd will return at this point so that they can participate with their families in the Holy Communion Please stand as able.
+THE PEACE Celebrant The peace of the Lord be always with you.
+People And also with you.

 Then the Ministers and People may greet one another in the Name of the Lord.
+Please be seated.